isomerpages/ura-lkywcp/pages/faq.md

 #### **Who is eligible to nominate?**

-Cities interested to participate should approach an independent third party (nominator) in any of the following categories to nominate them:
+Cities interested to participate must engage an independent third party (nominator) in any of the following categories to nominate them:

-- Leading academics (e.g. professors in universities) or academic institutions
-- Government officials (outside of the city administration)
+- Professors of architecture, urban planning, urban design, urban development, or related fields from accredited universities.
-- International organisations in the fields of urban planning, housing, transport management, urban design and architecture, energy conservation, urban policy and management, and so on
+- International organisations in the fields of urban planning, housing, transport management, urban design and architecture, energy conservation, urban policy and management, and related fields.
+Examples include ISOCARP, Fundación Metropoli, United Nations Environment Programme, and Urban Land Institute, among others.
-- Organisations in the public or private sectors
-- Non-government organisations (NGOs)
-- Leading industry experts in related fields
+- Leading urban experts, including principal architects, chief city architects, chief urban planners, chief urban designers, principal sustainability consultants, and other related specialists, preferably holding key appointments at the city level or in firms with regional or international presence.

 Self-nominations (i.e. nominations made by the city administration for their own city) are strictly not accepted.

 #### **How many nominations can a nominator make?**

 There is no limit to the number of nominations a nominator can make.
-Each nomination must be accompanied by an official nomination form[^1] and a recommendation letter signed by the nominator.
+Each nomination must be accompanied by an official nomination form[^1].
 The city must agree to be nominated and follow through the Stage B submissions.

 #### **Who can be nominated for the Prize?**

-The Prize is **<mark>awarded to cities only</mark>**.
+The Prize is <u>awarded to cities only</u>.
 As such, a city may be nominated with the city government taking the lead in the nomination, in association with their key partner organisations (if applicable).

 #### **How do I make the nomination?**